Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 ### Optimization

 As you may have noticed, I haven't done any optimizations.
 Up to the point that I used sets of coordinates instead of two-dimensional arrays.
-If you have experience with complex algorithms, you may have started to twitch or some similar reaction could have occurred.
+If you have experience with complex algorithms, you may have started twitching, or a similar reaction could have occurred.
 Sorry :-)

 In general, the generator provides a lot of room for experimenting with algorithm optimization.
 Take any function with loops or sets and experiment.